Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Strategic Servers with Individual Preferences

 If $U_k(\mu_1)=U_k(\mu_2)$ with $\mu_1\leq \mu_2$, the server chooses to serve with $\mu_1$. \end{assumption}

-Condition \eqref{eq:necessary_concavity} is needed to ensure concavity of the limiting utility function without making additional structural assumptions on the utility of idleness function $f(\cdot)$.
+Condition \eqref{eq:necessary_concavity} is needed to ensure concavity of the limiting utility function without making additional structural assumptions on the utility of idleness function $u_I(\cdot)$.
 It is satisfied by any $\tilde{h}(\mu)=\mu^{-p}$, where $0<p\leq 1$, which have an interesting managerial interpretation.
-The case $p=1$ implies $h(\mu)=1$ and corresponds to idle-time order based policies, introduced by \cite{Gopalakrishnan_etal2016}, which routes arrivals to servers without taking their service rates into account.
+The case $p=1$ implies $h(\mu)=1$ and corresponds to idle-time order based policies.
 When $p<1$, $h(\mu)=\mu^{1-p}$ and the system operator is more eager to route arrivals to servers with high service rates, but just so that the idleness a server receives is still an increasing function of the service rate.
-If we have additional information on $f(\cdot)$, it is possible to obtain convexity without needing \eqref{eq:necessary_concavity}, e.g., if $f(x)=-x^{-1}$, then the utility function is concave for any convex $\tilde{h}(\mu)$.
-For these cases, the results obtained in this section still hold.
+If we have additional information on $u_I(\cdot)$, it is possible to obtain convexity without needing \eqref{eq:necessary_concavity}, e.g., if $u_I(I)=-I^{-1}$, then the utility function is concave for any convex $\tilde{h}(\mu)$.
+For these cases, the results below still hold.
 The next lemma shows that the limiting utility function is concave under Assumption~\ref{asm:h_convexity}.

-\begin{lemma} Under Assumption~\ref{asm:h_convexity}, the limiting utility function $U_k(\mu)$ is concave for any fixed $L_{F_0}$. \end{lemma}
+\begin{lemma} Under Assumption~\ref{asm:h_convexity}, the limiting utility function $U_k(\mu)$ is concave for any fixed $L_{F^{(0)}}$. \end{lemma}

 Now, as Lemma~\ref{lem:utility_concavity} ensures that the second order optimality conditions are satisfied, we can concentrate on the first order conditions.
 Taking the derivative of the utility function and after some algebraic manipulations, first order conditions take the form